OussemaJaouadi/WhatUp/backend/docs/Secure_Private_Key_Backup_and_Recovery.md

 ## 2. How to Encrypt and Upload the Private Key (Frontend)

 1. **User chooses a strong password for backup.**
+2. **Hash the password for verification (use bcrypt or similar).**
-2. **Encrypt the private key using AES-GCM with a key derived from the password (PBKDF2 or Argon2).**
+3. **Encrypt the private key using AES-GCM with a key derived from the password (PBKDF2 or Argon2).**
-3. **Upload the encrypted private key to the backend:**
+4. **Upload the encrypted private key to the backend:**
     - Endpoint: `PUT /user/private-key-backup`
     - Payload:
       ```json
       {
         "encrypted_private_key": "Base64-encoded-ciphertext",
         "salt": "Base64-encoded-salt",
-        "iv": "Base64-encoded-iv"
+        "iv": "Base64-encoded-iv",
+        "password_hash": "bcrypt-hash-of-password"
       }
       ```
-    - The backend stores this encrypted blob, never the raw private key.
+    - The backend stores this encrypted blob and password hash, never the raw private key or password.

 ---

 ## 3. How to Retrieve and Decrypt the Private Key (Frontend)

 1. **User logs in on a new device.**
-2. **Download the encrypted private key backup from the backend:**
+2. **Prompt the user for their backup password.**
+3. **Send password verification request to backend:**
-    - Endpoint: `GET /user/private-key-backup`
+    - Endpoint: `POST /user/private-key-backup`
-    - Response:
+    - Payload:
+      ```json
+      {
+        "password": "user-entered-password"
+      }
+      ```
+4. **Backend verifies password hash and returns encrypted backup:**
+    - Response (if password is correct):
       ```json
       {
         "encrypted_private_key": "Base64-encoded-ciphertext",